crestenstclair/crud/README.md

 TODO:
-- [TODO] Set up the serverless framework for local testing, etc.
+- [WONT] Set up the serverless framework for local testing, etc.
 - [DONE] Should deploy with Serverless deploy
 - [DONE] Spin up DynamoDB
-- [TODO] Enable the addition of a new user with fiels like userid, email. name, DOB, etc.
+- [DONE] Enable the addition of a new user with fiels like userid, email. name, DOB, etc.
-- [TODO] Fetch user information based on UserID
+- [DONE] Fetch user information based on UserID
 - [TODO] Modify exusting user details using UserID
 - [TODO] Remove a user record based on UserID
 - [TODO] /users (POST) to add a new user